OmarKhalil401/Serverless-Notification-Sending-Application/2-SES/README.md

 If you look closely, the destination email address and message have been replaced by **event['destinationEmail']** and **event['message']**.
 This way, the values of the destination email address and the message will be those retrieved from the event.

 All that remains is to add a **return** at the end of the function.
 It is important to know that the return is received by the one who called the Lambda function.
-According to the project diagram, it is Step Functions that calls this Lambda function, and Step Functions needs to receive a return in order to operate, but the value of the return does not matter.
+According to the project diagram, it is Step Functions that call this Lambda function, and Step Functions need to receive a return to operate, but the value of the return does not matter.

 Fill in the return at the end of the function, with the value of your choice (in this case the value is *"Email sent!"*):